It wasn't pertinent at the time, so it's lost now probably.

 And there isn't anything they can do.

-And a garden, even if it's against the HOA rules, the world changed.
+Even if it's against the HOA rules, the world changed.

-If they don't recognize that, they will at some point when most of the people in that HOA uh give them the big finger and say, you know, go and sit on this and spin.
+If they don't recognize that, they will at some point when most of the people in that HOA give them the big finger and say, you know, go and sit on this and spin.

-Uh so those are gone.
+So those are gone.

-Every every local jurisdiction is gonna keep as much money as they can because they're desperate for stuff, they're desperate for people that are not going to be ill.
+Every local jurisdiction is going to keep as much money as they can because they're desperate for stuff.

-State-owned enterprises are gone, so you know, cheap iron craps, cheap steel crap from China is gone, will not be coming back.
+So, you know, cheap iron craps, cheap steel crap from China is gone.

 And here's the other part of that.

-Even if China and the Communist Party resurrected today, and they were saying we can fill containers and ship anything you need tomorrow, and it'll take us five weeks to fill the containers and get the boats over to you, doesn't matter.
+Even if China and the Communist Party resurrected today and they were saying, we can fill containers and ship anything you need tomorrow, and it'll take us five weeks to fill the containers and get the boats over to you, doesn't matter.

 Because the legal structure of being able to establish a contract with them is gone.